This is the Air Force's lowest ranking Medal of Honor recipient

 Levitow dragged himself towards the flare, which was rolling to and fro as the Spooky 71 pilots fought to regain control, hurled himself atop of it, pushed the flare towards the cargo door, and flung it out into the Vietnam sky just before ignition.

 This really happened.
 It is not an exaggeration or poorly documented folk tale.
 Levitow literally placed his body atop a flare powerful enough to turn the Spooky 71 into a crisp with no real idea of how long he had until the flare ignited.
 This is one of the most selfless acts ever documented.

 After the amazing feats he accomplished that night, he would return to Vietnam after recuperating to fly another 20 missions.

 Awarded the Medal of Honor

-Levitow was awarded the nation’s highest military honor on May 14, 1970 by President Richard Nixon.
-Levitow departed from the Air Force in 1970.
+Levitow was awarded the nation's highest military honor on May 14, 1970 by President Richard Nixon.
+Levitow separated from the Air Force in 1970.

 Following his separation, Levitow worked diligently with the veteran community, showing up to events that honored or featured veterans.
 On Nov.
 8, 2000, John Lee Levitow passed away after a year-and-a-half battle with an unspecified cancer.
 He was 55 years young.